 Understanding types of assets

-- provide returns through capital growth as well as income from dividends
+- aim to provide returns through capital growth as well as income from dividends

 - generally carry higher levels of risk in the short term, yet can deliver higher returns over the long term.*